espruino/EspruinoDocs/boards/WiFi.md

 ![Espruino WiFi](WiFi/angled.jpg)

-<span style="color:red">**The Espruino WiFi board is now discontinued.
-We will be releasing a new WiFi + Bluetooth board in 2022**</span>

 **Espruino WiFi is a tiny USB and WiFi-enabled microcontroller that can be programmed in JavaScript**

 Just plug it into your computer and get started in seconds with the [Web IDE](/ide) - no software installation needed!